bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

-You could see I\'ve got the two paragraphs there, when I refresh the page, that second one is gone.
-Down here you\'ll see it\'s not in here anymore.
-It\'s been taken out.
+You could see I&apos;ve got the two paragraphs there, when I refresh the page, that second one is gone.
+Down here you&apos;ll see it&apos;s not in here anymore.
+It&apos;s been taken out.
 JavaScript removed it.
 Removing elements using the remove child method is a really useful tool for removing elements from the page, if you need to do that.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->